 - One copy with author names and affiliations included, to be uploaded as a supplementary file.

 - All graphics and charts in their native format (e.g., Excel, jpg, png) as separate, clearly labeled files, to be uploaded as supplementary files.

 - At the time of submission, authors must also include a translation of the abstract:

 a.
 English papers must have a Japanese translation of the abstract.

 b.
 Japanese papers must have an English translation of the abstract.

 c.
-For papers written in a language other than English or Japanese, authors must submit an abstract in that other language, together with an abstract translation in English.
+For papers written in a language other than English or Japanese, authors must submit an abstract in that other language, together with a translation in English.

 Article Types and Word Lengths

-Note: Word lengths include tables, graphs, references, and all text in the main body of the paper.
-There is a separate word allocation for the title (up to 10 words), abstract (up to 150 words), for the bio data (up to 75 words for each writer) and for any appendices (no more than one-third the length of the paper as a rule of thumb).
+Note: Word lengths include tables, graphs, endnotes, references, and all text in the main body of the paper.
+There is a separate word allocation for the title (up to 10 words), for the abstract (up to 150 words), for the bio data (up to 75 words for each writer), and for any appendices (no more than one-third the length of the paper as a rule of thumb).

 Group 1: Papers, Workshops, and Poster Presentations